POSYDON-code/POSYDON/docs/_source/components-overview/post_processing/psygrid.rst

 The first data you may want to check are the :ref:`grid properties <tab_grid_properties>`.
-You can get a list of the properties available for your `PSyGrid` object simply with
+You can get a list of the properties available for your :samp:`PSyGrid` object simply with

 .. code-block:: python